petk/php-build-system/README.md

 ## Why CMake?

-At the time of this writing, CMake is actively developed, and many developers may already be familiar with it, making C code more appealing to new contributors.
+At the time of writing, CMake is actively developed, and many developers may already be familiar with it, making C code more appealing to new contributors.
 Numerous IDEs offer excellent CMake integration for C/C++ projects.

 CMake shares many similarities with Autotools, which simplifies the learning curve for those already accustomed to building C code using existing systems.